 The Bureau de la sécurité civile keeps the civil security plan up to date.
 The plan covers the organization's prevention, preparation, intervention and recovery measures.

-Recovery includes all of the decisions or actions following a disaster to restore social, economic, physical and environmental conditions in the community while reducing the risks.
+Restoration refers to all decisions and actions taken following a disaster to restore the social, economic, physical and environmental conditions in the community while reducing the risks.

 What to do after a disaster (in French only)